Vice-2018

 The film is the debut project by writer and director Ari Aster, who certainly has a bright future ahead of him.

-We meet the Graham family- artist Annie (Colette) and husband Steve, along with sixteen-year-old Peter (Alex Wolff) and thirteen-year-old Charlie as they mourn the death of Annie’s mother.
+We meet the Graham family- artist Annie (Collette) and husband Steve, along with sixteen-year-old Peter (Alex Wolff) and thirteen-year-old Charlie, as they mourn the death of Annie’s mother.

 A post-film synopsis will need to be read by many viewers (myself included) for clarity.

-Frightful sequences resonated with me for days following my viewing of Hereditary, so much so that a second viewing may very well be required.
+Frightful sequences resonated with me for days following my viewing of Hereditary, so much so that a second viewing may be required.

-Shot in a style that makes the film feel claustrophobic and contained, props must be given to the camera crew for creating a dollhouse aesthetic.
-Enhancing this point is artist Annie’s clay dollhouse, mirroring the families.
+Shot in a style that makes the film feel claustrophobic and contained, the camera crew must use props to create a dollhouse aesthetic.
+Artist Annie’s clay dollhouse, mirroring the families, enhances this point.

-The viewer sees a mock version of the real family and when Annie decides to create a mimic of Charlie’s headless body to express herself the results are dire.
+The viewer sees a mock version of the real family, and when Annie decides to create a replica of Charlie’s headless body to express herself, the results are dire.

 The best part of Hereditary, though, is Colette’s performance.